Chat

 • Create and connect the client outside render loops to avoid reconnect churn.

-• Keep customClasses minimal and include required default classes when overriding.
+• Keep customClasses minimal and include the layout classes your app still depends on.

-• Use theme or CSS variables before resorting to heavy class overrides.
+• Use theme and CSS variables before reaching for heavy wrapper overrides.

 Basic Usage

-Chat doesn’t render UI by itself.
-Once you have a StreamChat client, pass it as the client prop to make it available via context.
+Chat does not render UI by itself.
+Once you have a connected StreamChat client, pass it to Chat and render the SDK components under it.

 <Chat client={client}>